JorgeCJ/JorgeCJ/README.md

 <p>My name is Jorge, I'm a website developer.
 I have front end and back end knowledge, but I'm much better at the front end.
 I am currently looking for a job and it will be a pleasure to show you a little bit of my journey💗.
 Give a look at these projects:</p>

 ## BITMONEY
-<p>`BitMoney is a web application for controlling personal finances.
-The project uses Firebase for authentication and data storage.`</p>
+`BitMoney is a web application for controlling personal finances.
+The project uses Firebase for authentication and data storage.`
 <a href="https://github.com/JorgeCJ/BitMoney-COD3R" float="left">
   <img src="https://github-readme-stats.vercel.app/api/pin/?username=JorgeCJ&repo=BitMoney-COD3R&theme=dark" height="150" />
 </a>